davidrobles/mcpi/README.md

-Monte Carlo PI
+# Monte Carlo PI
-====

-JavaScript code to estimate the value of PI using Monte Carlo simulations

-Please go to this [Blog post](http://davidrobles.net/blog/estimating-pi-using-monte-carlo-simulations/) to find a more detailed description on estimating the value of PI using Monte Carlo simulations.
+This JavaScript program estimates the value of PI using Monte Carlo simulations.
+Please refer to this [Blog post](http://davidrobles.net/blog/estimating-pi-using-monte-carlo-simulations/) for more information.

-# Demo
+## Demo

 ![alt text](img/demo.png "Logo Title Text 1")

-# How to Run
+## How to Run

 ```javascript
 var model = new MCPI.Model();